 Liz Lalor wrote her place in history as the most successful lady rider in the point-to-point sphere of all time, a career which saw her first get off the mark in points at Kinsale in 1999.
-In total, Lalor who is often seen carrying the distincitive blue and red silks of her father Richard, colours which are synonymous with the Carrigeen prefix, such as the two-time Champion Mare Carrigeen Acebo, has won the ladies title nine-times, having first lifted the ladies title when sharing it with Jennifer Pugh in 2009.
+In total, Lalor who was often seen carrying the distincitive blue and red silks of her father Richard, colours which are synonymous with the Carrigeen prefix, such as the two-time Champion Mare Carrigeen Acebo, has won the ladies title nine times, having first lifted the ladies title when sharing it with Jennifer Pugh in 2009.
 A 100th career winner came in the 2018/19 campaign following the birth of her first daughter Alex, whilst in her role as a trainer, Lalor saddled a first double on the track at Clonmel in 2007.
 The victory of Read To Return at Comea in February 2022 saw Liz surpass Helen Bryce-Smith's long-standing record with her own 110th victory in the sphere ahead of her retirement from the saddle at the end of that season.

 Stats are generating...
 Please wait a moment.